apache/druid/docs/content/operations/metadata-migration.md

 In the example commands below:
 - `lib` is the the Druid lib directory
 - `extensions` is the Druid extensions directory
-- `conf/druid/single-server/micro-quickstart/_common` is the directory containing the `common.runtime.properties` file used by the existing deployment.
 - `base` corresponds to the value of `druid.metadata.storage.tables.base` in the configuration, `druid` by default.
 - The `--connectURI` parameter corresponds to the value of `druid.metadata.storage.connector.connectURI`.
 - The `--user` parameter corresponds to the value of `druid.metadata.storage.connector.user`.